vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 #### Setup

-- Vreplication is part of Vitess
+- VReplication is part of Vitess
 - A `gh-ost` binary is embedded within the Vitess binary, compatible with `glibc 2.3` and `Linux/amd64`.
 The user may choose to use their own `gh-ost` binary, configured with `-gh-ost-path`.
 - `pt-online-schema-change` is not included in Vitess, and the user needs to set it up on tablet hosts.

 #### Load

 - `pt-online-schema-change` uses triggers to propagate changes.
 This method is traditionally known to generate high load on the server.
-Both VReplication and `gh-ost` tail the binary logs to capture changes, and thi sapproach is known to be more lightweight.
+Both VReplication and `gh-ost` tail the binary logs to capture changes, and this approach is known to be more lightweight.
 - When throttled, `pt-online-schema-change` still runs trigger actions, whereas both VReplication and `gh-ost` cease transfer of data (they may keep minimal bookkeeping operations).

 #### Cut-over